Thanks to Duncan Kingori from SERPBook for sharing his insights in this guest blog post.

 SEO progress is favourable only when the benefits outweigh the costs.
 The only way to get a clear view of this is to track your progress.

 To have a clear indication of where you are going, you need to know where you’ve been.
 That’s why tracking SEO progress is necessary for any business seeking to make waves online.
 Knowing what works and what doesn’t will help you make more informed decisions in as far as your SEO planning is concerned.

 Running regular audits on your website and SEO activities will help give you a clear indication of where to inject the most resources for the best results, that way you don’t waste crucial man-hours on campaigns that don’t improve your ranking on SERPs.

 Not tracking your progress leaves you exposed, your decisions won’t be informed, and your strategies won’t be based on any actual market research.
 Nothing you do at that point will help advance your site’s image, and you will most likely waste most of your resources.

 7. Performance and Rankings

 The only way to clearly see how your strategies are affecting your rankings, or how your website performs in vertical rankings is to track your SEO progress.
-Audits on how your site performs in vertical searches, overall conversion rates and performance reviews on Google or even Yandex networks helps you figure out if you need to maintain your approach or change strategy altogether.
+Audits on how your site performs in vertical searches, overall conversion rates and performance reviews on Google or even Yandex networks help you figure out if you need to maintain your approach or change strategy altogether.